menandmice/micetro_docs/guides/admin-manual/webapp_appliance_management.rst

 ===================================
 Micetro seamlessly integrates with compatible DNS/DHCP appliances, available in both hardware and virtual machine configuration.
 By integrating Micetro with appliances, you gain the power to effectively manage services, optimize deployment processes, and oversee day-to-day server operations, all through the intuitive Micetro user interface.

-Once you have configured your appliance and added it to your :ref:`webapp-server-management`, you can interact with the services just as you would with other DNS and DHCP services within Micetro.
+Once you have configured the initial network settings for your appliance and added it to your :ref:`webapp-server-management`, you can interact with the services just as you would with other DNS and DHCP services within Micetro.

 Appliances are accessed and managed in :guilabel:`Service Management` on the :guilabel:`Admin` page.